AES67: Development history

 The standard was developed by the Audio Engineering Society beginning at the end of 2010.
-The standard was initially published September 2013.
+The standard was initially published in September 2013.
 A second printing which added a patent statement from Audinate was published in March 2014.

 The Media Networking Alliance was formed in October 2014 to promote adoption of AES67.

 In October 2014 a plugfest was held to test interoperability achieved with AES67.
 A second plugfest was conducted in November 2015 and third in February 2017.

-An update to the standard including clarifications and error corrections was issued in September 2015.
+An update to the standard, including clarifications and error corrections, was issued in September 2015.

 In May 2016, the AES published a report describing synchronization interoperability between AES67 and SMPTE 2059-2.

 In June 2016, AES67 audio transport enhanced by AVB/TSN clock synchronisation and bandwidth reservation was demonstrated at InfoComm 2016.

 In September 2017, SMPTE published ST 2110, a standard for professional video over IP.
 ST 2110-30 uses AES67 as the transport for audio accompanying the video.

-In December 2017 the Media Networking Alliance merged with the Alliance for IP Media Solutions (AIMS) combining efforts to promote standards-based network transport for audio and video.
+In December 2017, the Media Networking Alliance merged with the Alliance for IP Media Solutions (AIMS), combining efforts to promote standards-based network transport for audio and video.

-In April 2018 AES67-2018 was published.
+In April 201,8 AES67-2018 was published.
 The principal change in this revision is addition of a protocol implementation conformance statement (PICS).